kaijieshao/Mindtrip/README.md

 # Mindtrip 🌍✈️

-**Mindtrip** Mindtrip is a modern, React-based travel companion application that empowers travelers to explore the world with ease.
+**Mindtrip** is a modern, React-based travel companion application that empowers travelers to explore the world with ease.
 Whether you're planning your next adventure or discovering hidden gems in a new city, Mindtrip combines powerful tools and intuitive features to make every trip seamless and unforgettable.

 ## ✨ Features